 Students who earn no passing grades in a given term are assumed to have unofficially withdrawn.
-Unofficially withdrawn students may be considered to be withdrawn at mid-term.
-Unofficially withdrawn students may be required to repay a portion of financial aid received unless the school can document that the student participated in academically related activities through the end of the term.
+Unofficially withdrawn students are students who receive Title IV financial aid and then stop attending all coursework before 60% completion of the term.
+Unofficially withdrawn students may be required to repay a portion of their Title IV financial aid received unless the school can document that the student participated in academically related activities through 60% completion of the term.

 Return of Title IV Funds

 Students who withdraw from the College either officially, unofficially, are modular withdraws will be subject to the Federal Return of Title IV Funds Policy.